How To Test For The Addictive Gene

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-These genetic tests look for reward gene polymorphisms that, when exposed to certain environmental factors, increase your risk for impulsive, compulsive, and addictive behaviors like alcohol use disorder, cannabis use disorder, or addiction to illegal drugs.
+These genetic tests look for reward gene polymorphisms.
+When exposed to certain environmental factors, this gene can increase impulsive, compulsive, and addictive behaviors.

 What Do You Inherit That Makes You More Susceptible to Substance Abuse?

-Again, you don’t inherit some kind of “addiction gene.”
 Addiction is a complex interplay of several genetic factors, genetic susceptibility, and your environment.
+Some examples include:

 • Vulnerability to mental health conditions or psychiatric disorders